cosmocode/ideas/README.md

   - other webservers might work, but need special attention to rewriting
   - PHP needs to have the LDAP, Multibyte String and MySQL extensions available and enabled
 2. MySQL 4.1+
+3. An Active Directory Server for user authentication

 Setup
 -----